18mr/18mr/communities/_posts/2012-12-16-mahalo-open-letter-senator-daniel-inouye.md

 category: communities
 featured-image: '/static/images/featured/2012-12-16-inouye.png'
 featured-alt-text: "A graphic displays an image of a black-and-white photo of Inouye in military uniform, and an image of an older Inouye before the U.S. Congress.
 Text reads: September 7, 1924-December 17, 2012."
-facebook: "Join 18MR in saying Maholo to Senator Inouye for his devoted service."
+facebook: "Join 18MR in saying Mahalo to Senator Inouye for his devoted service."
-blurb: "Join 18MR in saying Maholo to Senator Inouye for his devoted service."
+blurb: "Join 18MR in saying Mahalo to Senator Inouye for his devoted service."
 permalink: /2012/12/Mahalo-open-letter-senator-daniel-inouye.html
 ---